IBM/core-dump-handler/README.md

     image:
     repository: REPOSITORYNAME:YOUR_TAG
     ```
-1. in the root of the project folder create a file called `.env` with the following configuration
+1. In the root of the project folder create a file called `.env` with the following configuration

     ```
     S3_ACCESS_KEY=XXXX